jbeck018/howlerops/legal/ACCEPTABLE_USE_POLICY.md

 **ACKNOWLEDGMENT**

-By using SQL Studio Services, you acknowledge that you have read, understood, and agree to be bound by this Acceptable Use Policy.
+By using Howlerops Services, you acknowledge that you have read, understood, and agree to be bound by this Acceptable Use Policy.

 **Effective Date: January 1, 2025**

-SQL Studio Inc.
+Howlerops Inc.
 [COMPANY_ADDRESS]

 ---